-The Masters Peach Ice Cream Sandwich is a patron’s favorite concession stand sweet treat at the Augusta Nationa.
-This peach ice cream sandwich has a sweet, creamy peach ice cream put together with a soft, chewy cookie.
+The Masters Peach Ice Cream Sandwich is patrons’ favorite concession stand sweet treat at the Augusta National during tournament week.

 The now-famous Augusta peach ice cream sandwich is easy to make at home when you use this authentic Masters copycat recipe.

-Along with this copycat recipe, I have some simple tips to help you make the most authentic Masters Georgia Peach Ice Cream Sandwich at home.
+I also have some simple tips to help you make the most authentic Masters Georgia Peach Ice Cream Sandwich at home.
 Make a bunch, and freeze them for later!

 Christie Cookie Co, the makers of the Masters’ ice cream sandwich, will not share their ingredients.
 However, when we make this copycat recipe at home, there are some high standards that Cristie Cookie Co. applies to their delicious products.